sueszli/byte-sized-gains/docs/report.md

 - float16 model: 12.17 MB
 - int8 model: 7.21 MB

 Meaning with each of our selected quantization steps the memory footprint almost halved.
-This os to be expected and also serves as a little sanity check for our model quantizer.
+This is to be expected and also serves as a little sanity check for our model quantizer.

 Next we want to gain a better understanding of inference speed vs. precision as the intersection over union (IoU@0.01).
-We observed the following correlations between predictive efficiency and effectiveness:
+We derived the following correlations between predictive efficiency and effectiveness:

 - int8 : -0.0236756526195283
 - float16 : 0.0232883892068324